Terms of Service

 13. Data protection

 13.2.
-The Customer, the Representative, each Participant, User and anyone else who causes himself to be exposed to the Service or any part thereof acknowledges that: (a) the Service allows the Customer to process certain Personal Data about Participants; (b) such information forms part of Customer Data; (c) the Supplier is neither the controller nor the processor (neither "chief", "responsible", "authorised" nor any other processor) of Customer Data and has no control over, nor any obligation in connection with, such data or the processing thereof; (d) any enquiry, request, objection, complaint or claim that a person may have in connection with the processing of Customer Data should be addressed to the respective Customer.
+The Customer, the Representative, each Participant, User and anyone else who causes himself to be exposed to the Service or any part thereof acknowledges that: (a) the Service allows the Customer to process certain Personal Data about Participants; (b) such information forms part of Customer Data; (c) the Supplier is not the controller of Customer Data and has no control over, nor any obligation in connection with, such data or the processing thereof; (d) any enquiry, request, objection, complaint or claim that a person may have in connection with the processing of Customer Data should be addressed to the respective Customer.